Western Animation: The Dreamstone aka: The Dream Stone

 Golem: One season three episode revolves around Frizz, Nug and Blob accidentally releasing the titular Neemod, a massive stone golem that Zordrak created and then sealed up because even he couldn't control it, which wreaked havoc on both sides of the Mists of Limbo before being stopped.

-Good Is Not Soft: The Land of Dreams, despite being a Sugar Bowl in every other regard, is actually far more prone to violence than the Urpneys, and can be rather brutal (if not sometimes borderline sadistic) towards those that try to steal their stone, willing or not.
+Good Is Not Soft: The Land of Dreams, despite being a Sugar Bowl in every other regard, is actually far more prone to violence than the Urpneys, and can be rather brutal (if not sometimes borderline sadistic) towards those that try to steal their stone (being The Drag-Along isn't a clause out of it either).

 Got Volunteered: Can any Urpney who does not want to take part in a deadly dangerous mission please take a step forward...
 Not you Frizz!
 Or you Nug!